labhracorgi/mri_sort_filter_convert/README.md

 ## Purpose:
 To document the process of sorting, filtering and converting files.
 This repository's contribution is such that it provides a filter for removing data deemed unnecessary to convert to NIFTI as that process in itself is time consuming.
+Especially on projects with a horde of patient scans.

 ## How to run successfully:
 The steps: